-Regulatory Requirement Agency/ Authority Brief Description

-Workplace Safety and Ministry of Manpower The WSH Act and its

-Health (WSH) (MOM) subsidiary legislations cover

-safety and health at the

-workplace.
-It requires

-stakeholders to take

-reasonably practicable

-measures to ensure the

-safety and health of workers

-and other people who are

-affected by the work being

-carried out.

-Workplace Injury МОМ The Work Injury

-Compensation Compensation Act makes

-provisions for compensation

-to employees for injury or

-illness suffered in the course

-of their employment.

-Radiation Protection National Environment The Radiation Protection

-Agency (NEA) Act and its subsidiary

-Regulations makes

-provisions for the control

-and regulation of the

-import, export,

-manufacture, sale, disposal,

-transport, storage,

-possession and use of

-radioactive materials and

-irradiating apparatus.
-It also

-provides for a system to

-impose and maintain

-nuclear safeguards for the

-implementation of the
+Regulatory Requirement Agency/Authority Brief Description Workplace Safety and Health (WSH) Ministry of Manpower (MOM) The WSH Act and its subsidiary legislations cover safety and health at the workplace.
+It requires stakeholders to take reasonably practicable measures to ensure the safety and health of workers and other people who are affected by the work being carried out.
+Workplace Injury Compensation МОМ The Work Injury Compensation Act makes provisions for compensation to employees for injury or illness suffered in the course of their employment.
+Radiation Protection National Environment Agency (NEA) The Radiation Protection Act and its subsidiary Regulations make provisions for the control and regulation of the import, export, manufacture, sale, disposal, transport, storage, possession and use of radioactive materials and irradiating apparatus.
+They also provide for a system to impose and maintain nuclear safeguards for the implementation of the Convention on the Physical Protection of Nuclear Material.